yoviealfaguistuta/yoviealfaguistuta/README.md

 ### About me 💬:
 I am 23 years old and I am a web developer graduated in 2021.
 Coding on React JS, Laravel and Go Language with 2+ years experience.
 Serving 30+ users to build complex web application.
 My greatest strength is problem solving and logical thinking.
 I am very interested to use or learn the latest technology.

-- 🔭 I’m currently working at Microdata Indonesia as Software Engineer.
+- 🔭 I’m currently working at Microdata Indonesia as Web Developer.
 - 🌱 I’m currently learning Go Language.
-- 👯 I’m willing to work remotely.
+- 👯 I’m willing to work fully remote.
 - 🤔 I’m looking for help with Open source Contribution.
 - 😄 Pronouns: He/Him